karschsp/pizza/README.md

 * FLOUR
 * HEAT

 Don't use all-purpose flour.
 Sure, you can if you want, but you'll be figthing an uphill battle.
-Use (Tipo 00)[http://www.amazon.com/gp/product/B004O8HWEG/ref=oh_details_o00_s00_i00?ie=UTF8&psc=1].
+Use [Tipo 00](http://www.amazon.com/gp/product/B004O8HWEG/ref=oh_details_o00_s00_i00?ie=UTF8&psc=1).
 You can order it on Amazon or maybe find it in an Italian specialty store.

 ### Ingredients